markopav88/Making-a-Basic-Blockchain/README.md

 # Making a Basic BlockChain
-## Goal Here is to implement a simple proof of work ( mining ) system.
+## Goal here is to implement a simple proof of work ( mining ) system.